 Pain on the top of the foot is a common problem, and the usual culprit that causes this pain is the presence of a spur or spurs on the top of the midfoot, a collection of joints in the middle of the foot.
 These spurs can develop for a variety of reasons but often form as a direct result of either arthritis on top of the foot, or extra bone formation as a result of jamming of the joints during motion.

-The spurs can lead to inflammation of the soft tissue on the top of these joints, in a manner similar to traditional arthritis.
-This pain is often aching after standing for awhile, but sometimes can also be felt as a sharp stabbing pain.
+The Spurs can lead to inflammation of the soft tissue on the top of these joints, in a manner similar to traditional arthritis.
+This pain is often aching after standing for a while, but sometimes can also be felt as a sharp stabbing pain.
 The spur can also irritate the sensitive nerve bundle that runs over the top of the foot.
-In this case, the pain on the top of the foot is often felt as a stinging or burning sensation.
+In this case, the pain on the top of the foot is often felt like a stinging or burning sensation.
 Numbness, or the sensation the top of the foot is asleep, can also develop.